Polski [Back to main page]

 A gravitational wave is a ripple in the fabric of space and time, created when massive objects such as black holes or neutron stars accelerate or collide.
 These waves travel across the Universe at the speed of light, stretching and squeezing space itself as they pass.
 Predicted by Albert Einstein in 1916 as part of his General Theory of Relativity, gravitational waves were first directly detected a century later, in 2015, by the LIGO observatory.
 Their discovery opened a new way of observing the cosmos — not through light, but through the vibrations of spacetime — allowing scientists to study some of the most energetic and mysterious events in the Universe.

 The Einstein Telescope (ET) is a planned European third-generation gravitational-wave observatory that will take this new field of astronomy to the next level.
-It will consist of a triangular system of underground tunnels, each about 10 kilometres long, housing ultra-sensitive laser interferometers.
+It will consist either of a triangular-shape geometry or two separated L-shape arms geometry placed in underground tunnels, each about 10 kilometres long, housing ultra-sensitive laser interferometers.
 By operating deep underground and at cryogenic temperatures, ET will be able to detect much weaker signals than current instruments, observing black hole and neutron star mergers from the farthest reaches of the cosmos.

 About the project